8 min read

 • You'll want to spend a few hours a day visiting the temples and tombs and reading, chilling, and taking it easy the rest of the day.
 Any less than four days, you are doing yourself a disservice and rushing it.

 • Stay on the west bank.
-Find an airbnb with a rooftop where you can watch the sunset over the ancient city of Thebes, book, beer, and hashish in hand.
+Find an Airbnb with a rooftop where you can watch the sunset over the ancient city of Thebes, book, beer, and hashish in hand.
 Happy days.

 • If you arrive by bus, then walk straight for ten minutes from the bus station to the Nile, you can't miss it.
 You'll find many cowboys at the river wanting to ferry you across.
 Select your own Charon the ferryman (the price is around 40 EGP) and head over to the West Bank.